Large bees (3/4″) and Extra Large bees (1” or longer)

 : This fast-moving carpenter bee has four distinctive “racing stripes” on the lateral portions of the abdomen.

-Fun read: Best Little Carpenter Bee Ranch in Texas on Buffalo Bayou, by Texas Master Naturalist Alisa Kline.
+Fun read: Best Little Carpenter Bee Ranch in Texas by Texas Master Naturalist Alisa Kline.